 Loading...

-Yalitest reads your spec, screenshots, and walkthroughs — then dispatches eight agent personas in parallel to produce execution-ready test cases.
-The kind a senior QA would write, on a Tuesday, well-rested.
+Yalitest is an AI test case generator for web QA teams.
+It reads PRDs, requirements docs, screenshots, and walkthroughs — then dispatches eight agent personas to produce execution-ready test cases.

 Interactive 3D